 The company has access to facilities provided by an international service provider that will facilitate the financing of the refining metal inventory and pipeline.
 This includes a comprehensive range of customised financial services and tools to help Gauteng Refinery protect its margins and manage volatility.
 Additionally, because Gauteng Refinery has access to an FX pricing platform that can price gold at any time and/or hedge; and with an efficient mechanism for USD/ZAR conversion, the company can provide a more rapid processing and payment pipeline.
 This mitigates the costs and risks of metal price and exchange rate fluctuations.

-Gauteng Refinery’s client base includes corporate organisations such as Anglo American, De Beers, Pan African Resources and Rand Refinery.
+Gauteng Refinery’s client base includes corporate organisations such as Anglo American, Johnson Matthey, De Beers, Pan African Resources, Rand Refinery and Sasol.